 For our ‘Five Minutes With…’, we sat down with Emma, spa therapist at theclubandspa on Level 5.
-We spoke about her advice on some of the most frequently asked skincare questions, as well as learning more about leading skincare spa brand, ELEMIS.
+We spoke about her advice on some of the most frequently asked skincare questions, as well as learning more leading skincare spa brand, ELEMIS.

 What would you recommend if you wake up with dry skin in the morning?

 Adding a face oil into your home care routine is a fantastic way to prevent having dry skin.
 You’ll receive more benefits from using an oil rather than a cream, as it will penetrate right through to the bottom layer of your skin, helping to replenish and condition those vital protective layers.
 I would always recommend avoiding soap and water to clean your face, as this will only dry your skin out more.